TeYuanLiu/teyuanliu.github.io/content/blog/transport-layer-security.md

 ### Confidentiality

 Confidentiality, or data hiding, is usually achieved through encryption.
-An encryption operation converts your message from human-readable plaintext into an encoded format known as cipher text, which looks like a sequence of random characters in human eyes.
+An encryption operation converts our message from human-readable plaintext into an encoded format known as cipher text, which looks like a sequence of random characters in human eyes.
 Such Encryption is done by scrambling your message using mathematical functions based on a key, which is usually a number.
 Decryption is done in a similar a way.

 In symmetric key cryptography, we have one single key used for both encryption and decryption.